alex-oleshkevich/starsessions/README.md

 ## Pluggable session support for FastAPI framework

-This is an extension built on top of the strong foundation of `starsession` by Alex Oleshkevich located here on [GitHub: alex-oleshkevich/starsessions](https://github.com/alex-oleshkevich/starsessions)
+This is an extension built on top of the strong foundation of `starsessions` by Alex Oleshkevich located here on [GitHub: alex-oleshkevich/starsessions](https://github.com/alex-oleshkevich/starsessions)
 You can find the work on his Repo to be just as well compatible with your FastAPI App or other Starlette frameworks with ease.
 This repository will be a work extending on this strong foundation.

 ## Roadmap